arunchandra23/JTP-Technical-project/README.md

 ## Training Pipeline
-### You can also train the model from scratch instead of using pre-trained weights by following below instructions.
+  You can also train the model from scratch instead of using pre-trained weights by following below instructions.

-  The training process is facilitated through notebooks located in `JTP-Technical-project/preprocessing/`.
+  The training process is facilitated through notebooks located in [`preprocessing/`](preprocessing/).

   > **Note:**
   > For training, running the Qdrant is necessary for saving the feature vectors/embeddings.
-[Click here to view instruction to set-up Qdrant](assets/QDRANT.md).
+[Setup Qdrant](assets/QDRANT.md).
-  ### Please follow below steps to train model and store image embeddings:
+  ### Steps:

   - **Step-1 : Dataset Preparation**\
       Utilize the [`dataset_pre_processing.ipynb`](preprocessing/dataset_pre_processing.ipynb) notebook for downloading the image dataset and creating test & train splits.